MiniGameWorlds/MiniGameWorld/resources/devWiki/log.md

 - Change backup file name format
 - Fix bugs(minigame logic, observer)
 - Manage more player's state during minigame playing
-- Add `debug-mode` to `settings.yml` (for debugging when send errors)
+- Add `debug-mode` to `settings.yml` (for debugging when sending errors)
-- Keys in all config will be managed automatically (auto-add, auto-remove, auto-sort in any situations)
+- Keys in all config will be managed automatically (auto-add, auto-remove, auto-sort in any situation)
 - Now will be saved backup data every 60 minutes
 - Works fine in `1.18`